 water--just enough to remove the shine on your brush.

 - Load half of your brush with paint (the long side of an angled brush).

 - Stroke back and forth on a palette or paper plate until the paint blends into the

-paint blends into the water aross the brush - dark to light.
+water across the brush - dark to light.

-- Line the dark side of the loaded brush up where yo want more color then stroke
+- Line the dark side of the loaded brush up where you want more color then stroke

 the entire face of the brush across the project.